 Understanding the nervous system and how to reprogram the conditions above is explained in the concept of the Polyvagal Theory.
 It will be the topic of the third article in this series on trauma and yoga.

 2.2 Positive Effects of Yoga for Healing Trauma

 A short word on yoga.
-When most people think about yoga, they think about asana.
+When most people think about yoga, they think about asana and yoga sequences.
 And most commonly even about pretzeling their bodies into strange shapes.
 But this only relates to the physical aspect of the practice.

 But yoga is so much more than just asana, as it includes breath practice (pranayama), meditation (dhyana) and mindfulness techniques, self-study, ethical principles and even specific cleansing protocols.

 The earlier mentioned study from Dr. van der Kolk describes the healing effects of yoga for trauma as follows: “Yoga may improve the functioning of traumatized individuals by helping them to tolerate physical and sensory experiences associated with fear and helplessness and to increase emotional awareness and affect tolerance.”

 - Sit and stay in a body position with feelings coming up, but also finding a specific end to it.
 This reestablishes a sense of time and a feeling of “this too shall pass”.
 It will make the experience predictable and thus add safety.

 - Move the body according to a specific structure of asanas.
 This can help to find guidance but also set boundaries and a frame for experiencing the body.
 The body can be experienced as a container with a capacity for holding all kinds of feelings.

 - Learn how to use the breath as an agent of calmness and equanimity.
 This adds a different quality to the nervous system.

 - Reflect upon and reframe one’s personal story by using mindfulness techniques.